fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

  4. Continue my [Open Leadership Training](https://mozilla.github.io/open-leadership-training-series/articles/readme/)

 ## Lessons Learned ##
-> At the start of the programme, I was under the impression that I knew what working open mean but I could not be far from the truth.
+>At the start of the programme, I was under the impression that I knew what working open mean but I could not be far from the truth.
 I was also confronted with the fear of sharing a project openly and its consequences.
 After a few sessions with my mentors and few assigments, I soon realised I had to change my mindset and start from scratch to fully benefits from the program.
 I did struggled with the description of my vision and wrting dowm the unique value proposition of my project.
 It was aslo a challenge (and it is still a challenge) to build an on open science project and to ask open feedback from the community.

 Here is a summary of the lessons learned:
 1. Working open is a philosophy with values that are useful in every day life
 2. Defining clearly and briefly the project
 3. Asking feedback from a pool of experts opens horizons and improves the project
 4. Breaking down the project in small projects with aPOC and minimum viable product are enough to get a project going
-        5. Time management

 ### Acknowledgements ###
 I would like to thank my two mentors Arielle Bennet and Julien Colomb for dedicating their time to this project and for their valuable guidance.
 I also would like to thank experts Patricia Herterich, Sara Elgebali and Jez Cope for their advice and for taking the time to talk to me.
 Finally I am grateful to the entire OLS team for setting this fantastic program and a special thank to Emmy Tsang for convincing me to join OLS-5.